top of page

 The verb 'exhaust' has a Latin origin that vividly captures its meaning of depleting or using up completely.
 It derives from the Latin word 'exhaustus,' which is the past participle of 'exhaustare.'
 This Latin term is a combination of 'ex,' meaning 'out,' and 'haustus,' derived from 'haurire,' which means 'to draw' or 'to drain.'
 The etymology of 'exhaust' thus signifies the act of drawing out or draining a resource, energy, or supply until it is completely depleted.
 As the word made its way through Old French and into English, it retained this sense of thorough depletion, making it a fitting term to describe the complete consumption or expenditure of something, whether it be physical or metaphorical.

-Quiz: Find the meaning of exhaust
+Quiz: Find the meaning of the verb exhaust:

 Try Again!